InnoPhaseIoT/connectedhomeip/examples/lighting-app/talaria/README.md

 - FOTA will be disabled when building the Matter lighting application with the HTTP/HTTPS application.
 - Compilation/build will fail if more than one application is enabled.

+#### Building Matter Lighting Application + MQTT Application
+-   Build the example application:

+          $ cd connectedhomeip/examples/lighting-app/talaria
+          $ source third_party/connectedhomeip/scripts/activate.sh ## If not activated already
+          $ make ENABLE_MQTT_APP=true

+-   To delete generated executable, libraries and object files use:

+          $ cd connectedhomeip/examples/lighting-app/talaria
+          $ make clean

+- FOTA will be disabled when building the Matter lighting application with the MQTT application.
+- Compilation/build will fail if more than one application is enabled.

 ## Boot arguments

 ### Boot arguments for Matter Lighting Application